Modern slavery statement

 - Our general employment policies and practices, which reflect employment law, encompassing the provisions of the Universal Declaration of Human Rights, are designed to create an inclusive culture.

-- Our Supplier Policy sets the standards for procurement and management of suppliers throughout the Wesleyan Group.
+- Our Procurement and Supplier Management Policy sets the standards for procurement and management of suppliers throughout the Wesleyan Group.

 Our supply chain